nurbujang/pands-problem-sheet/README.md

 ### Method:
 1. It was decided that the plot would be overlay plots (1,2).
 2. First, I imported 4 modules, numpy, pyplot,  and mpatches and mlines for legends (3).
-3. Then, I created a normal distribution curve histogram of 100 random values (4,5).
-The random.seed was set to 1 so that the 'random' numbers are the same each time (6).
-The histogram was customized according to (7), (8) and (9).
+3. Then, I created a normal distribution curve histogram of 100 random values (4-6).
+The random.seed was set to 1 so that the 'random' numbers are the same each time (7).
+The histogram was customized according to (8-10).
 4. For the line plot, the variables, x and y were defined first.
-Then, the plot was customized by changing the markertype, markersize, markercolor, linetype, linewidth and linecolor (10-12), as well as plot title fonts and axis labels according to (13-14).
-For precision purposes, x3 was superscripted (15).
+Then, the plot was customized by changing the markertype, markersize, markercolor, linetype, linewidth and linecolor (11-13), as well as plot title fonts and axis labels according to (14-15).
+For precision purposes, x3 was superscripted (16).
-5. Space was added between the y label and y-axis to make the plot look neater (16-17).
+5. Space was added between the y label and y-axis to make the plot look neater (17-18).
-6. The legend labels were defined and customised using mpatches and mlines (3) and the grid lines were added (18).
+6. The legend labels were defined and customised using mpatches and mlines (3) and the grid lines were added (196).
 7. Finally, the plot was shown (11).

 ### Conclusion: